HongyuanH/blog/_posts/2016-08-11-Theme_Installation.md

 **3. Install Ruby DevKit**{:.em-uln}

-Reopen another command prompt and run (NOTE that it will fail due to the ruby path cannot be found but this command will automatically download Ruby DevKit in C:\tools\DevKit2 for you):
+Run the following command (NOTE that it will fail due to the ruby path cannot be found but this command will automatically download Ruby DevKit in C:\tools\DevKit2 for you):

 ```
 choco install ruby2.devkit -y